Active Directory Lab 1 – Azure

 Project Summary

-This project demonstrates the deployment and configuration of Microsoft Azure Active Directory Domain Services within a cloud infrastructure environment.
+This project demonstrates the deployment and configuration of Active Directory Domain Services within Microsoft Azure’s cloud infrastructure.
 This will provide the foundation for detailed and complicated AD scenarios in the future.

 Infrastructure Architecture